This post may contain affiliate links. For more information, please read my disclosure policy.

 But in a well-run classical homeschool, we’re not focusing just on the essentials to get through daily life.
 We’re also wanting to educate our children with an eye towards beauty and liturgy and wonder and curiosity.
 There’s more to life than just the daily grind of chores and to-do lists.

-Morning time gives us a chance to add the beauty back into the homeschool day.
+Morning time gives us a chance to add beauty back into the homeschool day.
 There’s time to spend a few minutes reading Shakespeare and poetry.
 You have time to study nature, and to enjoy great art and beautiful music as a family.

 Gentle, Quiet, Ritual Start

 Morning time also gives the homeschool a beautiful and gentle start to the day.
 The family gathers together.
 Beautiful music is playing in the background.
 Perhaps a lit candle is flickering on the table.

 Everyone enjoys a cup of peppermint tea while listening to The Lion, the Witch, and the Wardrobe.
-A few minutes is spent reviewing and memorizing poetry.
+A few minutes are spent reviewing and memorizing poetry.
 There are laughter and jokes.
 An art project finishes off morning time before everyone separates to begin their independent studies.

 Morning time is a gorgeous way for the family to begin the homeschool day, enjoying beauty together.

 Plan Your Perfect Morning Time

 The best way to plan your perfect morning time is to begin by reading these posts on implementing it in your homeschool.
 You’ll have time to study subjects which tend to get missed in the rush of daily life.

 - 5 Tips to Getting Started with Morning Time